NYULibraries/login/GETTING_STARTED.md

 ## Providers and Clients

 NYU Libraries central login system is an Oauth2 Provider.
-What this means is that after a user is authenticated by this application, their data can be authorized to another _client_ application provided that _client_ is registered within the login system as a __Client Application__.
+What this means is that after a user is authenticated by this application, their data can be authorized by the Login system to another _client_ application without user interaction, provided that _client_ is registered within the login system as a __Client Application__.

 The 'Client Application' will be the role that you application will play when trying to connect to NYU Libraries central login system.